 A teen girl’s nervous desire to lose her virginity is cleverly framed within the Internet and digital video age in Antonio Campos’ debut feature, “Buy It Now.”
-Split in two sections -- the first, in docu style, the second, as drama -- pic’s dramatic half nabbed first prize in Cannes’ Cinefondation contest for short student films.
+Split in two sections — the first, in docu style, the second, as drama — pic’s dramatic half nabbed first prize in Cannes’ Cinefondation contest for short student films.
 Entire work, preemed at CineVegas, proves a fascinating experiment in telling a tale twice with distinct emotional effects, and pegs Campos as a talent on the rise.
 Fest and ultra-specialty cable biz should be brisk.